 A study in 65 people with overweight or obesity found that those assigned to a WFPB diet lost significantly more weight than the control group and were able to sustain that weight loss of 25 lbs (11.5 kg) over a 1-year follow-up period (

 However, it’s unclear whether the control group received nutrition advice or made any changes to their diet (

 Many studies have demonstrated that whole-food, plant-based diets are effective for weight loss.
 They may also help you maintain weight loss in the long run.

 Adopting a whole-foods, plant-based diet not only benefits your waistline, but it can also lower your risk and reduce symptoms of certain chronic diseases.

 Perhaps one of the most well-known benefits of WFPB diets is that they are heart-healthy.

 However, the quality and types of foods included in the diet matter.

-However, unhealthy plant-based diets that included sugary drinks, fruit juices and refined grains were associated with a slightly increased risk of heart disease (6).
+However, less nutritious plant-based diets that included sugary drinks, fruit juices, and refined grains were associated with a slightly increased risk of heart disease (

 Consuming the right kinds of food is critical for heart disease prevention when following a plant-based diet, which is why adhering to a WFPB diet is the best choice.